Ranjith54321/Data-Structures/Binary_tree(Trees)/README.md

-The code is placed here are dynamically creating nodes and do operation
+The code is placed here are dynamically creating nodes.

 in geeks for geeks see only concept they are static node creation